MicrosoftDocs/azure-devops-docs/docs/pipelines/process/phases.md

 #### [YAML](#tab/yaml/)
 ::: moniker range=">= azure-devops-2019"

 When you run a pipeline on a self-hosted agent, by default, none of the subdirectories are cleaned in between two consecutive runs.
 As a result, you can do incremental builds and deployments, provided that tasks are implemented to make use of that.
-You can override this behavior using the `workspace` setting on the job, or by configuring the **Clean** setting in the pipeline settings UI.
+You can override this behavior using the `workspace` setting on the job.

+In addition to workspace clean, you can also configure cleaning by configuring the **Clean** setting in the pipeline settings UI.
 To configure the **Clean** setting, edit your pipeline, choose **...**, and select **Triggers**.

 :::image type="content" source="media/pipeline-triggers/edit-triggers.png" alt-text="Edit triggers.":::